-- Examined the Council's minutes for the financial year to ensure that no issues affecting the Council's financial stability either in the short, medium or long term exist, also that no legal issues are in existence whereby the Council may either be considering or have taken decisions that might result in ultra vires expenditure being incurred; - ➤ Noted that Standing Orders (SOs) and Financial Regulations (FRs) were re-adopted at the July 2020 Council meeting; - Noted that the £5,000 level for formal tender action previously agreed is now reflected in both Standing Orders and Financial Regulations; and - ➤ Reviewed the Council's compliance with the Transparency Code for Smaller Authorities, which became mandatory in 2015.
-We are pleased to note that the Council's new website shows a good level of current and historical data that meets the Statutory requirement in full.
+- Examined the Council's minutes for the financial year to ensure that no issues affecting the Council's financial stability either in the short, medium or long term exist, also that no legal issues are in existence whereby the Council may either be considering or have taken decisions that might result in ultra vires expenditure being incurred; - Noted that Standing Orders (SOs) and Financial Regulations (FRs) were re-adopted at the July 2020 Council meeting, but a review during 2021-22 was not deemed necessary; - Noted that the £5,000 level for formal tender action previously agreed is now reflected in both Standing Orders and Financial Regulations; and - Reviewed the Council's compliance with the Transparency Code for Smaller Authorities, which became mandatory in 2015.
+We are pleased to note that the Council's website shows a good level of current and historical data that meets the Statutory requirement in full.